dnewcome/jath/README.md

 `var result = [ { id: "1", message: "Hello" }, { id: "3", message: "Goodbye" }, ... ];`

-Jath does not support anything other than string terminal data right now, hopefully that will change soon.
+Jath does not support anything other than string data right now, hopefully that will change soon.

 # Status:
 This software is a proof of concept.
-There are edge cases that it cannot handle, and isn't production-ready.
+There are cases that it cannot handle, and isn't production-ready.

 # Limitations: